JeffreyRobertLynch/GlassBox-XAI/docs/deep_dive.md

 ---

-#### Technical Note
-This saliency map is computed using gradients derived from the sigmoid output, not raw logits.
-This constrains gradients to the final prediction layer, filtering out noisy activations.
-Compared to raw saliency, this produces smoother, cleaner, and more decision-aligned visualizations.
-Sigmoid-scaled saliency limits attention to the model’s final confidence output.
-Raw saliency highlights all input regions that influence internal activations, resulting in broader, noisier maps that often include background or texture noise.
-This difference is especially useful for auditing attention mechanisms and boundary fidelity when used together.

-This implementation for saliency is not standard, and perhaps should not be called a saliency map at all.
-Standard implementation is what we did previously, using raw logits.
-However, so long as we understand the difference between what the two maps are showing, both are useful XAI techniques.
-Raw saliency shows sensitivity, sigmoid saliency shows decisions.

----

 #### Real-World Use Case
 In a dermatology AI pipeline, this overlay could help clinicians visually confirm the quality of lesion boundaries in low-confidence or borderline cases.
 If the focus aligns with clinically relevant features, trust is reinforced.
 If not, it flags potential model failure or edge-case behavior.
-Together, raw and sigmoid-scaled saliency offer a full-spectrum view of model behavior.
+Together, raw and sigmoid-scaled saliency could offer a full-spectrum view of model behavior.
 Raw saliency reveals what the model notices, while sigmoid-scaled saliency shows what it actually acts on.
-This duality is critical for auditing feature dependence and evaluating attention mechanisms applied at intermediate convolutional layers.
+This duality could support auditing feature dependence and evaluating attention mechanisms applied at intermediate convolutional layers.

 ---